it-at-m/ehrenamt-justiz/ehrenamt-justiz-backend/README.md

 # pgAdmin

 The GUI ‘pgAdmin’ serves as a graphical interface to the PostgreSQL database.
-If the database und pgAdmin were started in docker desktop, then pgAdmin can be started in the browser with this address:
+If the database und pgAdmin were started in podman, then pgAdmin can be started in the browser with this address:
 ```
 http://localhost:5050/browser/
 ```